ggbecker/content-navigator/README.md

-Content-Navigator is Visual Studio Code extension which helps the user to navigate and create content for [ComplianceAsCode/content](https://github.com/ComplianceAsCode/content/) by enabling faster navigation between content files and by providing awareness on existent content within the project.
+Content-Navigator is a Visual Studio Code extension which helps to navigate and create content for [ComplianceAsCode/content](https://github.com/ComplianceAsCode/content/) by enabling faster navigation between content files and by providing awareness of existent content.

 ## How to install